2023 Featured Speakers

 Professor & Thought Leader

-Keynote: Women Empowerment - Hope For Our Future
+Keynote: Women Empowerment - Hope For Our Global Future

 Eva M. Witesman is an Associate Professor, Stewart Grow Research Fellow at the Romney Institute of Public Management and the Academic Director of the Ballard Center for Social Impact.
 She has personally worked with over a hundred nonprofit and government organizations through teaching consultancies with students, public speaking and professional training efforts.